CiscoTestAutomation/unicon.plugins/DESCRIPTION.rst

 Installation
 ============

-unicon and unicon_plugins can be installed using the `pip` command.
+unicon and unicon.plugins can be installed using the `pip` command.
 Assuming that you have already sourced your virtualenv, run the following commands on the shell::

     pip install unicon
-    pip install unicon_plugins
+    pip install unicon.plugins

 Community
 =========